-I do believe, that you believe, it is your responsibility as the Archbishop of St. Paul
+I do believe, that you believe, it is your responsibility as the Archbishop of St. Paul and Minneapolis

 , to help ensure that the amendment to change our state’s Constitution to ban gay marriage is passed by voters in next year’s election.
 I also believe that it is critically important that we speak truth to power.
 You, sir, have a tremendous amount of power.
 And on this issue, Archbishop Nienstedt, you are wrong.

 You are spearheading a statewide effort to get parish priests to organize efforts in their communities to get out the vote to change our Constitution.
 If you are successful, this change will harm individuals.
 It will harm families.
 It will harm our state.

 I’m not a member of the clergy and I’m not a theologian, but I know you’re wrong because I know what’s in my heart; and what is in my heart is love.

 I love my partner.
 I could no more change who I love than I could change the color of my skin.
 Like my straight friends, my gay and lesbian friends love their partners, too.
 And those who have children, love their children.
 None of us are a threat to the institution of marriage.
 How can loving people who want to be married do anything but enhance an institution like marriage?

 Archbishop Nienstedt, your efforts will not only divide congregations, it will divide communities and families.
 You are driving a wedge between people and those divisions will not be forgotten with the passing of the election in November of 2012.
 You say this is about preserving the sanctity of marriage, but it’s not.
 It is about intentionally harming a group of people that wants nothing more than to have their loving relationships acknowledged and respected.